CreepySkeleton/proc-macro-error/README.md

 ## Limitations

 - No support for warnings.
-- Very limited support for "help" suggestions.
+- "help" suggestions cannot have their own span info.
 - If a panic occurs somewhere in your macro no errors will be displayed.

 ## Motivation